 There was an error completing your request.
 Please try again later.

 When you stub a toe or cut a finger, and the tissue surrounding the injury becomes red and swollen, that is acute inflammation at work.
-Your body sends extra fluid and blood to repair the damaged tissue.
+Throughout the inflammatory response, your body sends extra fluid and blood to repair the damaged tissue.
 This type of inflammation serves an immediate purpose, to fight infection and heal wounds.
 When the job is finished, it goes away.

 Sometimes, however, the body’s attempt to heal and protect itself goes into overdrive.
 Rather than coming and going for a specific purpose, this type of inflammation lingers quietly for months or years.
 This is known as chronic, or systemic, inflammation.
 It is dangerous and has a long list of health complications.